-Will Eating a Whole Food Plant Based Diet Help Me Lose Weight? + Hot & Sour Soup
+Will Eating a Whole-Food Plant-Based Diet Help Me Lose Weight? + Hot & Sour Soup

 will eating a plant based diet help me lose weight

-People transition to a whole food plant based way of eating for many different reasons, and none of those reasons are wrong or right.
+People transition to a whole-food plant-based way of eating for many different reasons, and none of those reasons are wrong or right.
 It’s up to the individual.
-One common question that comes up for people is: “Will eating a whole food plant based diet help me lose weight?”
+One common question that comes up for people is: “Will eating a whole-food plant-based diet help me lose weight?”
 I see this question a lot in our private Facebook group, and we get many emails about it.

 People wonder if eating so many carbs will keep them from losing weight.